Below you’ll find complete instructions for completing your application.

 As a member of the military, you have access to education benefits that are designed to help you set the groundwork for your future career and ease the transition into the civilian workforce after completing your service commitment.
 GLBBS can help you prepare for success in your chosen field.
 GI Bill® educational benefits may be used by an eligible veteran or other eligible person during their attendance at the school.
 For information about what types of benefits are available, how to apply for these benefits, how to fill out a Veterans online application, and to view payment rates, go to:

-GLBBS has been awarded Bronze Level Veteran-Friendly status by the State of Michigan for a demonstrated commitment to supporting the needs of our military-connected students.
+GLBBS has earned Silver Level Veteran-Friendly status by the State of Michigan for a demonstrated commitment to supporting the needs of our military-connected students.
 More information is available here.

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government web site at https://www.benefits.va.gov/gibill.

-The “Cost of Attendance” is reviewed annually, and includes tuition, fees, tools, books, and projected living/personal expenses.
+The “Cost of Attendance” is reviewed annually, and includes tuition, fees, tools, books, and projected living/personal expenses, based on a 12-month, three semester program.
 This is the best cost estimate for a student to participate in the Comprehensive Career Boat Building Program or the Marine Service Technology Program.
 Students are billed for tuition and fees.
 Other items are estimated expenses associated with attending the programs.
 Students are responsible for securing housing, meals, transportation, and other personal expenses.